espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 #### Expected results

-The LED should turn on in RED in mid brigthness.
+The LED should turn on in RED.

 > TODO: Add asciinema.